Objective

 CANADA’S HISTORY OF MUTUAL RESPONSIBILITY

-All of this helps explain Canada’s progressive taxation, but also why Canada has traditionally been a more equal society than our neighbours to the south.
-Rallying calls for the 99% have certainly been made and heard across Canada.
-Given rising income inequality, these calls are not without merit.
-Even so, because of Canada’s unique political history our situation—at least right now—is more level than that of the United States.
+All of this helps explain not just Canada’s progressive taxation system, but also why Canada has traditionally been a more equal society than our neighbours to the south.
+Canada has high levels of economic inequality, but our unique political history has made us more economically equal than the United States.

 Procedure